 Now, we’re not idiots or blind.
 Of course there are “horror” stories of performers that were in the industry but if you’re being honest with yourself those sorts of “sad stories” could happen in any industry or setting.

 People are exploited all the time.
-Don’t believe me, look at any number of recent NFL retirees that are complaining about their health and quality of life today and the NFL’s lace of concern about them.
+Don’t believe me?
+Look at any number of recent NFL retirees that are complaining about their health and quality of life today and the NFL’s lace of concern about them.

 As porn bloggers, we’re tired of hearing about how “horrible” porn is.
-These documentaries more often times than not, always seem to hype up the “horrors” rather than the good or the seemingly happy lives that some performers live.
+These documentaries more often times than not, always seem to hype up the “horrors” rather than the good or the seemingly happy lives that most performers live.

 It put performers at risk, it took away their privacy, and in our opinion, took away their power and dignity.